Sz-Tim/gitR_examp/readme.md

 Once it is installed, you're ready to use git locally to track your files.

 There are several websites that allow you to store your projects for free on their servers (e.g., GitHub or BitBucket).
-These are great for collaboration, for keeping a remote backup of your work, and for some additional functionality, but you can still use git locally on your computerwithout using these services.
+These are great for collaboration, for keeping a remote backup of your work, and for some additional functionality, but you can still use git locally on your computer without using these services.

 ### RStudio
 Once git is installed, open the **Global Options** from the Tools menu.